 During the summer of ’91, I was traveling and overheard 2 girls talking about a school called the Evergreen State College in Washington.
 They were talking about moving there because of the music scene in Olympia and Seattle.
 A few months prior I had quit art school 3 weeks before finishing out my third year at the Cooper Union.
 Even though I wanted to leave a year before, I hung on because I was afraid of what my parents might say, but I had reached my breaking point.
 I had no intentions of going back to school, but 8 months later I was on a plane headed out west to a state I’d never been in before and a school I knew nothing about except what I had overheard while listening in on someone’s conversation.

 I’ll never forget that night time bus ride down the Evergreen Parkway in the dark headed towards campus.
 I couldn’t really see anything because there were only a few street lights on so I felt like I was riding into the unknown, which of course it was in so many ways.
 No expectations, no plans, a clean slate, excitement and butterflies.
 When I got out of the airport bus in front of my dorm, the air felt different.
 Everything was just so different.
 My first few days at school were spent alone.
-Kids were still on winter break and classes didn’t start for a few days so I mostly walked around the empty campus and sometimes laid on the soccer field at night under stars, thinking about the fact that I knew not a single soul here.
+Kids were still on winter break and classes didn’t start for a few days so I mostly walked around the empty campus and sometimes laid down on the soccer field at night under stars, thinking about the fact that I knew not a single soul here.
 At that point in my life, it felt right.

 January 1992, Olympia Washington.
 I had butt long hair I had been growing out from a pixie cut gone bad my freshman year of college.
 And yes, that’s a nose ring.
 Oh come on, you had one too, admit it.
 So did half of my classmates and all the boys had long hair and played in bands.
 Welcome to 1992.